“The Poor You Will Always Have with You”…and What You Can Do About It

 Productive people continue to be productive because they enjoy the benefits of being productive.
 Unproductive people, when they are rewarded for being unproductive, will remain unproductive.
 We are all creatures of habit.
 Unproductive people must change their habits to become productive and regain their freedom.
 Productive people must be diligent to keep more of what they make to avoid becoming enslaved to the government.

-It is true, “The poor you will always have with you.”
-And “The best thing you can do for the poor is not to become one of them.”
-There is nothing wrong with enjoying the fruits of your labor.
-Don’t let anyone, including government, make you feel guilty for doing so.
-“The hard worker should be the first to partake in the fruits of his labors.”
+It’s often said, “The poor you will always have with you.”
+But it’s equally true that “The best thing you can do for the poor is not to become one of them.”
+There is absolutely nothing wrong with enjoying the fruits of your labor.
+Don’t allow anyone — not the government or anyone else — to make you feel guilty for your success.
+Remember, “The hard worker should be the first to partake in the rewards of his labors.”
+At McFie Insurance, we’re here to help you protect those rewards and ensure your financial freedom for years to come.